-- 4.1.4 When necessary, during the display of a yellow flag, drivers shall be instructed by means of hand signals to keep to the side of the Course that is not obstructed. - 4.1.5 During full course yellow situations, the pit exit shall be closed each lap when the Safety Car passes the locations below.
-The pit exit shall remain closed until the main pack has passed the pit exit. - Canadian Tire Motorsports Park when safety car passes the Starters Stand. - Shannonville Motorsports Park when safety car exits Turn 14. - Calabogie Motorsports Park when safety car exits Turn 20.

-4.1.6 Under full course yellow, it may be permissible to pass a disabled car with an obvious problem (see Section 7.13), providing it can be done safely.
+- 4.1.3 If the pit lane exit is within a yellow zone, the Pit-Out marshal may mirror the yellow flag status of that zone. - 4.1.4 When necessary, during the display of a yellow flag, drivers shall be instructed by means of hand signals to keep to the side of the Course that is not obstructed. - 4.1.5 During full course yellow situations, the pit exit shall be closed each lap when the Safety Car passes the locations below.
+The pit exit shall remain closed until the main pack has passed the pit exit. - Canadian Tire Motorsports Park when safety car passes the Starters Stand. - Shannonville Motorsports Park when safety car exits Turn 14. - Calabogie Motorsports Park when safety car exits Turn 20. - 4.1.6 Under full course yellow, it may be permissible to pass a disabled car with an obvious problem (see Section 7.13), providing it can be done safely.